raypeng/DGBDT/index.md

 #### Approach

-The communication efficiency of distributed training, was a major concern we had initially, but it is somewhat alleviated by our histogram representation of the dataset.
-This allows multiple machines to communicate with histogram statistics instead of their the dataset statistics, drastically reducing the communication requirements.
+The communication efficiency of distributed training was a major concern we had initially, but is somewhat alleviated by our histogram representation of the dataset.
+This allows multiple machines to communicate with histogram statistics instead of their the full dataset statistics, drastically reducing the communication requirements.

 Our first distributed algorithm roughly works as follows: